 - 1. Estimate the average computer server power heat load served by a system. - 2.
 Estimate the condensing fluid or dry bulb air temperature entering the CRAC condensing unit. - 3.
 Estimate the load that would be met by an economizer (if incorporated) for that hour. - 4.
 Calculate the thermal load served by the direct expansion (DX) system (after accounting for any economizer load reduction). - 5.
 Calculate the full load power consumption of the CRAC unit. - 6.
-Calculate the part-load ratio for that hour (the ratio of the actual load to the full load capacity). - 7.
-Calculate the part-load factor for that hour (an adjustment to the run time to reflect how the equipment responds at part-load levels). - 8.
-Calculate the hourly run fraction and the corresponding hourly average compressorcondenser power consumption for that hour. - 9.
+Calculate the part load ratio for that hour (the ratio of the actual load to the full load capacity). - 7.
+Calculate the part load factor for that hour (an adjustment to the part load ratio to deal with how the equipment responds to part load levels). - 8.
+Calculate the hourly run fraction and the corresponding hourly average compressor/condenser power consumption for that hour. - 9.
 Add in the fan power, assuming continuous fan operation.